YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 A pause is also wise when normal limits feel unacceptable.
 Density may not match teenage hair, the crown may need conservative coverage, a very low hairline may age badly, and future native hair loss can still continue after surgery.
 If any limitation feels impossible to accept, even a technically clean result may become emotionally difficult.

-Before-surgery fear is common, and there is a separate Diamond guide to anxiety before hair transplant.
-The difference is that ordinary nerves usually become easier to manage with explanation.
+Fear before surgery is common, and anxiety before hair transplant is judged separately from readiness.
+Ordinary nerves usually become easier to manage with explanation.
 A decision driven by crisis, desperation, or obsessive checking often needs time and support before surgery is safe to plan.

 Sleep on the decision, review the proposed hairline and graft plan again, and ask whether you would still accept the same conservative plan if nobody else could see your hair for a while.
 This pause is not meant to discourage surgery.
 It protects you from using permanent donor supply during a temporary crisis.
 When the plan still feels sensible after the pressure settles, the decision is usually cleaner and the consultation becomes more useful.